broccolism/broccolism/README.md

 > More learn, Higher resolution to see the world.

 - 🔭 I’m currently working on ...
-    - Developing shopping mall in a startup company (PGCG).
-    - Making mobile game using recommender system as a graduation project.
+    - Developing shopping mall in a startup company (PGCG) and making a mobile game using recommender system as a graduation project.

 - 🌱 I’m currently learning ...
-    - CS lectures: HCI and Data Mining.
+    - CS lectures - HCI and Data Mining & Co-working & Recommender systems
-    - Co-working: Communication, Planning.
-    - Others: Recommender systems

-- 😎 Also Interested in ...
-    - Art and Design (sure, they are different).
-    - Humanities, Phycology, Philosophy

 - 💬 Ask me about ...
     - everything.
 I would appreciate it.

-- ⚡ Fun fact:
-    - I love green color, but I don't have any clothes with it.
+- 😎 Also Interested in ...
+    - Art and Design (sure, they are different) & Humanities, Phycology, Philosophy
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+- ⚡ Fun fact:
 -->